Degenerative disc disease

 - Put a warm water bottle, a heating pad set on low, or a warm cloth on your back.
 Put a thin cloth between the heating pad and your skin.
 Do not go to sleep with a heating pad on your skin.

 These include acetaminophen (such as Tylenol) and nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen.
-Your doctor can prescribe stronger medicines if needed.
 Be safe with medicines.
 Read and follow all instructions on the label.

 Exercise is one of the best ways to help your back feel better and stay better.
 It's best to start each exercise slowly.
 You may notice a little soreness, and that's okay.
 But if an exercise makes your pain worse, stop doing it.
 Here are things you can try: